jCode319/Cheers-Sinatra-Project/README.md

-To Do:
+Cheers!

+Welcome to the place where you can make and view your favorite cocktail recipes.

-To get this running, clone this repo.
+To get this running:
+* Clone this repo.

-Run bundle install then rake db:migrate then shotgun
+* Run bundle install
+* Rake db:migrate
+* Run shotgun

-Then navigate to localhost:9393 to see it!
+* navigate to localhost:9393 to view the site!